STEllAR-GROUP/rostam-docs/cluster/software.md

 On Rostam, the command `module reset` is equivalent to `module purge; module load Rostam2`.
 It's a safer, easier way to get to a known baseline state than issuing the two commands separately.

-You can also give a name to your saved collection and keep multipe saved collections:
+You can also give a name to your saved collection and keep multiple saved collections:

 ```bash
 module save c9b72r